official-stockfish/nnue-pytorch/docs/nnue.md

     constexpr int num_tiles = layer.num_outputs / tile_size;

     // We need to find out the indices of the input values that are non-zero
     // We'll use a lookup table approach.
-Over allocate 16 elements
+Overallocate 16 elements
     // so that stores are always valid (we will be using larger stores) uint16_t nnz_input_indices[layer.num_inputs + 16];
     int num_nnz_input_indices = 0;